Kotlin/kotlinx-kover/kover-gradle-plugin/docs/configuring.md

                 packages("com.another.subpackage")
                 // excludes all classes and functions, annotated by specified annotations (with BINARY or RUNTIME AnnotationRetention), wildcards '*' and '?' are available annotatedBy("*Generated*")
+                // exclude all classes that inherit the specified class or implement the specified interface inheritedFrom("*Repository")
               }
               includes {
                 // includes class by fully-qualified JVM class name, wildcards '*' and '?' are available classes("com.example.*")
                 // includes all classes located in specified package and it subpackages packages("com.another.subpackage")
+                // include all classes, annotated by specified annotations (with BINARY or RUNTIME AnnotationRetention), wildcards '*' and '?' are available
+                // if this is specified, then no class that is not marked with an annotation will be included in the report annotatedBy("*MarketToKover*")
+                // include all classes that inherit the specified class or implement the specified interface inheritedFrom("*Repository")
               }
             }